 The Importance of Diversity.
-Recognizing the diverse and multicultural composition of the community the parties each renew their commitment to maintaining a school system climate that treats each student, and employee with respect, dignity, and sensitivity to their unique needs and culture and to increasing the diversity of the District's workforce.
+Recognizing the diverse and multicultural composition of the community the parties each renew their commitment to maintaining a program climate that treats each student, and employee with respect, dignity, and sensitivity to their unique needs and culture and to increasing the diversity of the District's workforce.

 The Importance of Collaborative Working Relationships.
-The parties are committed to developing a collaborative working relationship at all levels of the system during the life of this contract, and beyond.
-An effective working relationship is one in which the parties work together to do what is best for students.
+We are committed to developing a collaborative working relationship at all levels of the system during the life of this contract, and beyond.
+An effective working relationship is one in which we work together to do what is best for students.